KenKundert/inform/doc/user.rst

             1 this is a test (2, 3)

 ddd(\*args, \*\*kwyargs):
-    This function is pretty prints all of both the unnamed and named arguments.
+    This function pretty prints all of both the unnamed and named arguments.

     .. code:: python